+Check these circuit breakers if converter/inverter functions are not working.
 There are two circuit breakers located in the 120-volt circuit breaker box inside the motorhome, which are labeled Inverter In and Inverter Out.
 Make sure these breakers are in the ON position.
-The inverter control is located in a cabinet above the driver's seat.
+Inverter control is located in a cabinet above the driver's seat.
 For more information on this feature, consult the Magnum owner's manual.

-ELECTRICAL GENERATOR
+ELECTRICAL GENERATOR: